Oprah Is Teaming Up With Apple TV — How Much Is She Worth Now?

 And all of these ventures and revenue streams add up to a pretty large amount of money.

-As of 2019, Oprah's net worth is estimated to be $2.5 billion USD, according to Forbes.
-In addition to devoting a considerable amount of time and money to philanthropic efforts, Oprah owns a number of properties around the world that, according to Business Insider, she acquired for $100 million USD in total — including her home in Montecito, California, which she bought for $52 million USD.
-Oprah also has a $42 million USD private jet.
+As of 2019, Oprah's net worth is estimated to be $2.5 billion, according to Forbes.
+In addition to devoting a considerable amount of time and money to philanthropic efforts, Oprah owns a number of properties around the world that, according to Business Insider, she acquired for $100 million in total — including her home in Montecito, California, which she bought for $52 million.
+Oprah also has a $42 million private jet.

 Though Oprah has built a life of immense financial and professional success, she also has made a point of practicing what she preaches when it comes to giving: "To me, the money is certainly a wonderful thing," Oprah once said.
 "But it is in direct proportion to how you're able to bless yourself and bless others with it."